-Why Botswana is the Top Travel Destination of 2017
+Why Botswana is a Top Travel Destination

 Botswana is truly a hidden gem of the world.
 From opportunities to spot rare animal species to delicious culinary experiences, the country is sure to enchant you-- even better, its central location gives you the opportunity to sightsee around the neighboring countries of Zimbabwe, Namibia, and Zambia.
 We’ve put together 10 reasons why Botswana should be your next travel destination!